How do speakers turn language into the action that is speech? We take a developmental approach to this question.

 In so doing, we challenge common assumptions about speech production while investigating spoken language behavior across the lifespan.

-Work in the lab focuses on how motor and language processes interact to define the characteristic rhythms of spoken language.
-We also seek to provide normative data on prosodic development and to identify factors that contribute most to the perception of disorder.
+Work in the lab focuses on how motor processes and language production interact to define the characteristic rhythms of fluent speech.
+We also provide normative data on prosodic development and identify factors that contribute most to the perception of disorder.

 The Speech & Language Lab is located at The University of Oregon and is directed by Melissa (Lisa) Redford, Professor of Linguistics.